 Inventory Planner allows you to create open-to-buy plans in cost and units.
 Planning in inventory cost gives you the actual budget to spend on each category.
 Planning in units helps you to estimate if you have capacity in your warehouse.

-To get the OTB at cost, enable cost-based fields in the report by clicking at Actions > Configure Shown Metrics at the bottom of the page.
+To get the OTB at cost, enable cost-based fields in the report by clicking on the gear icon in the upper right corner of the screen.

 Once margin is set OTB at cost will be automatically computed